MG ZS EV SUV review

-"The MG ZS EV could be a surprise hit thanks to its powerful motor, excellent practicality and bargain price"
+"The MG ZS EV is a surprise hit thanks to a powerful electric motor, excellent practicality and bargain price"

 - An affordable EV

 - Cheap interior feel

 You may or may not know that the MG brand was rekindled around a decade ago, or that the MG ZS is the firm's attempt to rival the Ford Puma, Renault Captur and SEAT Arona.
 Regardless, it's this version - the MG ZS EV - that's best placed to put the British marque back on the map, transforming the small SUV from an also-ran into a serious contender.

 That's because MG's rather tepid petrol engines have been replaced with an electric motor and a battery pack, offering better performance, significantly lower running costs and an altogether nicer driving experience.
 With 154bhp and 280Nm of torque on tap the instant you prod the accelerator pedal, it's four seconds faster from 0-62mph than the petrol engine version and a whole lot more refined too.